7. Control Description Language¶

 the output of the constant source with the inputs of the division blocks.

 We will now describe how assignments of values to parameters can optionally be evaluated by the CDL translator.
-While such an evaluation is not prefered, it is allowed in CDL to accomodate the situation that most building control product lines, in contrast to modeling tools such as Modelica, Simulink or LabVIEW, do not support the propagation of parameters, nor do they support the use of expressions in parameter assignments.
+While such an evaluation is not preferred, it is allowed in CDL to accommodate the situation that most building control product lines, in contrast to modeling tools such as Modelica, Simulink or LabVIEW, do not support the propagation of parameters, nor do they support the use of expressions in parameter assignments.

 Consider the statement